sergstetsuk/CosyDVR/README.md

 **Gestures:**

-Tap on screen - autofocus in "aut" and "mac" modes
+Tap on screen - autofocus in "a" and "m" modes

 Pinch screen - zoom in/out